whyboris/utilitarianism.net/content/objections-to-utilitarianism/cluelessness.md

 So premise 3 appears mistaken.[^17] It's always possible that agents may be unable to know how to achieve their moral goals.
 In such a case, the true moral theory may fail to be action-guiding.
 But that does not undermine its truth.
 There's no principled reason to prefer an alternative theory that offers extra "guidance" without actually helping you to achieve the right moral goals.

 All plausible theories should agree that overall consequences are _among_ the considerations that matter (even if they diverge from consequentialism in claiming that other factors matter in addition).
 Moderate deontologists, for example, posit extra deontic constraints but allow that they may be overridden when the stakes are sufficiently high.
 This suggests that the cluelessness objection should be addressed to all moral theorists, not just consequentialists.
-These theorists may similarly reply that cluelessness is (at most) a practical difficulty, and not an objection to the _truth_ of a moral theory.
+These theorists may similarly reply that cluelessness is (at most) a practical difficulty, and not an objection to the _truth_ of a moral theory.[^18]

 ## Conclusion